-Based on our criteria, the Pix-Star 15-inch Wi-Fi Cloud Digital Photo Frame is the best digital photo frame for most people.
-At $199.99, it's not cheap, but you get a big, bright, clear display.
+Based on our testing, the Pix-Star 15-inch Wi-Fi Cloud Digital Photo Frame is the best digital photo frame for most people.
+At $199, it's not cheap, but you get a big, bright, clear display.
 You also get handy email features and integration with all the major social networks.
 Plus, you can stream music broadcasts directly from the frame to set a soundtrack for your slideshow.

-For the aesthetically inclined, we recommend the nine-inch Aura Mason Frame.
+For the aesthetically inclined, we recommend the 9-inch Aura Mason Frame.
 It’s the same price as the Pix-Star, but it takes a completely different approach to the digital frame concept.
-The frame’s focus is on super high resolution images and the solid beauty of the frame casing as opposed to the many compelling bells and whistles of the Pix-Star.
-If your focus is solely on image quality, the Aura is awesome.
+The frame’s focus is on super high resolution images and the solid beauty of the frame casing as opposed to bells.

 The best digital photo frames you can buy today

 The best thing about the Pix-Star 15-inch Wi-Fi Cloud Digital Photo Frame is its stunning photo quality.
 With the 4:3 aspect ratio on a 1024 x 768-pixel screen, images look crisp, bright and clear.
 You can make adjustments to the LED backlit screen for brightness, hue and contrast depending on ambient lighting.